gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 await event.wait() # Wait to receive the notification response
 ```

+{% success %}
-{% success We make sure to clear the synchronization event before writing, then pend on the event until it is set in the notification callback. %}
+We make sure to clear the synchronization event before writing, then pend on the event until it is set in
+the notification callback.
+{% endsuccess %}

 You should hear the camera beep and it will either take a picture or start recording
 depending on what mode it is in.